 In the event of a suspected violation of academic integrity, the instructor will schedule a conference with the student.
 The following statements outline the proper sequence of events for such a conference:

-- The faculty member contacts the student in writing to inform him/her that an allegation has been made and a faculty-student conference needs to be held to discuss this matter.
+- The faculty member contacts the student in writing to inform the student that an allegation has been made and a faculty-student conference needs to be held to discuss this matter.

 - At the time of this notification, the instructor shall provide the student with the following statement of rights:

-- The student has the right to postpone the conference for at most two (2) business days if he/she desires.
+- The student has the right to postpone the conference and/or entering a plea for at most two (2) business days if desired.

 - The student should realize that he/she is under no pressure, either overt or implied, to admit responsibility.

-- Before the conference, the student should familiarize himself/herself with the entire Academic Integrity Policy.
-He/she is encouraged to consult the Student Government Attorney General staff and/or the Dean of Students Office.
+- Before the conference, you should familiarize yourself with the entire Academic Integrity Policy located athttp://academicintegrity.uncg.edu/.
+You are encouraged to consult the Office of Student Rights and Responsibilities at 336-334-4640.

 - During the conference the instructor shall inform the student of the particulars of the suspected violation and the reason(s) for believing such has occurred (the faculty member is under no obligation at this time to reveal identities of third party individuals who may have reported the allegation);